chirag127/Witticismdo/README.md

-# witticismdo
+# Witticismdo

-witticismdo is a open source browser extension.This browser extension shows you a random joke whenever you click the extension.
+Witticismdo is a open source browser extension.This browser extension shows you a random joke whenever you click the extension.
 Please pin the extension to use it properly.

 ## Installation Instructions